 This was a reader request, which brings the total number of Frasier spots up to 4.
-I would apologize for the bias, but it’s my list, make your own if you don’t like it.
+Granted, this isn’t actually one of the 100 episodes, but it’s still solid.

 So, this episode focuses on Frasier (Kelsey Grammer) and Niles (David Hyde Pierce) and their inability to be content with anything.
 It starts when Frasier gets a piece of mail that was sent to his upstairs neighbor, the equally snooty Cam Winston (Brian Stokes Mitchell).
 The letter is an announcement of the opening of “La Porte d’Argent.”
 For those of you who don’t speak French, this means “The Silver Door.”